bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

 > look for classes with names like "Handler", "Maker", "Builder", "Factory", and you'll probably
-> find some good candidates for converting to functions -Me.  but hardly a novel thought.
+> find some good candidates for converting to functions
+- Me.  but hardly a novel thought.

 If you're implementing the _Command Handler_ pattern, you're going to need to represent commands and handlers.